stefphd/SBBMicro/INSTALL_PREREQ.md

 ### Arduino builder

-You can either install the *arduino-builder* only or the Arduino IDE, which is shipped with the *arduino-builder* included.
-To install the Arduino IDE:
+You can either install the *arduino-builder* only or the *Arduino IDE*, which is shipped with the *arduino-builder* included.
+To install the *Arduino IDE*:

 1. Download *Arduino IDE* from [here](https://www.arduino.cc/en/software).
-Alternatively, you can also download the *arduino-builder* only, e.g. from
-2. Run the installer
+2. Run the installer `arduino-X.X.X-windows.exe` (where `X.X.X` is the software version)
-3. Follows the installation steps.
+3. Follow the installation steps.
 Default installation folder should be `C:/Program Files (x86)/Arduino`
 4. You can check if the installation finishes correctly by running in the terminal

    ```bash